What skills are required to join the writer’s team?

 Recent themes include code-agnosticism, network nodes, security challenges, financial regulations, and dapp platforms.
 In the future, we plan to cover consensus methods, core modules, cryptocurrency trading, and dapp creation.
 However, we’re broadly construing these themes so as not to forsake highly compelling content.

 To gain audience share, we’re also reviewing Curation Suite software to better determine trending topics.
-In addition, we’re beginning to employ Moz Search Engine Optimization (SEO) software to help with keyword analysis and backlinks as an advise from Atlanta SEO agency.
+In addition, we’re beginning to find this local brand adviser and employ Moz Search Engine Optimization (SEO) software to help with keyword analysis and backlinks as an advise from Atlanta SEO agency.

 Finally, we’re setting aside a small budget to recruit experienced guest bloggers.
 Since many crypto writers associate themselves with a specific cryptocurrency, we believe guest blogging may generate goodwill and additional cross-promotional activity.